BIC-MNI/minc-toolkit-v2/README.md

 If you have installed minc-toolkit-v2 outside of the default installation ( i.e. changing DCMAKE_INSTALL_PREFIX:PATH within the build above). source minc-toolkit-config.sh

 </pre></code>

+## Installation (Mac)

+Unfortunately, it is not possible to compile this toolkit for ARM64 Apple chips.
+This is because ITK v4 is a required dependency, but fixes have not been backported into legacy versions of the library (see [this issue](https://github.com/InsightSoftwareConsortium/ITK/issues/2250#issue-785602825) for more details].
+Although preliminary support for the M1 architecture was introduced in ITK v5.2, it is non-trivial to address the breaking changes at this time.

 ## Dependencies

 ### Following packages are needed to compile all tools: